Gabrielnero000/PBR-Playground/README.md

 In the PBR's world the most popular techniques are **ray-based** techniques, specifically **Ray Tracing** and **Path Tracing**.
 Both tries to simulate the phenom of the human vision using rules from physics (that's were the "physical based" comes from).

 So, to understand  how those algorithms works, we need to understand how the vision works.
 Every eletromagnetic phenom (Wi-FI, TV and radio signal, light...) have a wavelength, wich can go from a few picometeres (Gamma rays and X rays) to even hundreds of meters (AM radio waves).
-We are intrested in a particular
+We are intrested in a particular interval in that range: between 370 nanometers and 750 nanometers.
+That'

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!